Measure the stickiness of your product with different cohorts of users.

 This example shows: of users who started in Week 0, 40% returned in Week 1, 25% in Week 2, etc.

-Step 1: Navigate to Retention
+Step 1: Create a Retention chart

 - Select your project

-Step 2: Choose the retention event
+Step 2: Choose the entry and retention events

 Step 3: Read the retention matrix

-- Cells: Percentage of cohort still active
+- Cells: Percentage of the cohort still active in that week

 Step 4: Identify patterns

-- Sharp drop in Week 1 (normal)
+Healthy retention curve:- Sharp drop in Week 1 (normal)

 - Gradual stabilization by Week 3-4